TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1HostLocalAccess.md

 ```

 ### -OPH
-The BloxOne Host object to check the current local access status for.
+The NIOS-X Host object to check the current local access status for.
 This accepts pipeline input from Get-B1Host

 ```yaml